mastuyink/kuwait-capital/README.md

 Yii2 Sneat
 ==========
-Sneat Template Asset Register for yii2
+Sneat Template Asset Register for yii2 With Some Widgets

 Installation
 ------------